AI Code Refactoring: Tools, Tactics & Best Practices

 Incremental Safety-First Approach

 Maintain control over codebase evolution through small-scope modifications that minimize risks and facilitate safer adoption.
-Focus on manageable changes rather than sweeping rewrites that often introduce unexpected issues.
+Research shows teams achieve 60% reduction in regression bugs when focusing on manageable changes rather than sweeping rewrites that often introduce unexpected issues.

 Static analysis pre-commit hooks provide automatic checkpoints for catching problems early in the development lifecycle.
 These hooks integrate seamlessly with existing CI pipelines and catch violations before they become expensive to fix.